ucb-bar/chipyard/docs/index.rst

 Chipyard is a a framework for designing and evaluating full-system hardware using agile teams.
 It is composed of a collection of tools and libraries designed to provide an intergration between open-source and commercial tools for the development of systems-on-chip.
 New to Chipyard?
-Jump to the :ref:`Getting Started` page for more info.
+Jump to the :ref:`Chipyard Basics` page for more info.

+.. include:: Quick-Start.rst

 .. toctree::
    :maxdepth: 3
    :caption: Contents:
    :numbered:

-   Getting-Started/index
+   Chipyard-Basics/index

    :maxdepth: 3
    :caption: Simulation: